 When leased lines were first introduced, of course, they were priced significantly higher than they are today, which happens with practically every new product on the market.
-Today, however, many businesses are finding them to be a remarkably cost-effective option with Leased Line prices starting from around £150pcm.
+Today, however, many businesses are finding them to be a remarkably cost-effective option with 1Gb/1Gbit starting from £242 pcm.

 Are Leased Line Prices Cost effective?

 The old myth that leased line prices are expensive helps fuel a common misconception that there is no cost-saving benefit to having one.
 This couldn’t be further from the truth.
 If you make direct comparisons from broadband to leased lines you are likely to see leased lines:

 - Increased productivity

 Believe it or not, a study by Ofcom found that the second most common reason for a business installing a leased line was because it was the most cost effective option for them.
 The only reason that was more common was inheriting the line when moving into a new business premises.

 The benefits and advantages of leased lines, such as point-to-point connections, convenience, quality of service and reliability, came right down near the bottom of the list!
 While a leased line may be slightly more expensive than business broadband, many businesses do find they get much more for their money.

 Looking back just a few years ago, BT was really the only mainstream leased line provider in the UK.
 However, as these connections have become much more in demand, there are now a lot more choices, which means that there can be big differences in leased line prices between different leased line providers.
 The price a business pays depends upon their chosen provider, and the speed that they require, but Ofcom has found that the average annual price for a leased line in the UK is around £18,000.